erkston/lobby-bot-dl/README.md

 - LobbyAutoReset* - When True the bot will reset and reopen the lobby after LobbyCooldown has passed.
 When false it will close the lobby completely.
 - LobbyMessageTitle* - Title of the discord message showing the lobby information
 - LobbyMessageColor* and ActiveMessageColor* - Hex values used for the discord embed messages
 - LobbyThreshold* - The number of players required to launch the lobby.
-Total number of players (two teams and "either")
+Total number of players (two teams and "either").
+Should be even.
 - LobbyCooldown* - Time after which the bot will either reset or close the lobby (based on LobbyAutoReset).
 Must have units attached (30m, 2h, 1d, etc)
 - TeamNames - The two team names the bot will split lobby members into